Ligier JS P217: Development

 The car was unveiled at Spa-Francorchamps publicly in September 2016.
 It also performed tests at Magny-Cours in September 2016 and Daytona International Speedway in November 2016 for preparation for the 24 Hours of Daytona.

 Nissan Onroak DPi

 A variation of the prototype, the Nissan Onroak DPi, also known as the Ligier Nissan DPi, was created for the IMSA's WeatherTech SportsCar Championship Prototype class under the DPi regulations.
 The car was developed in partnership with Nissan and Nismo.
 The powerplant of the vehicle is a 3.8 litre V6 twin-turbo engine from the Nissan GT-R GT3.
 Other alterations from the P217 include a large front panel and revised side panels.
 Onroak Automotive supplied Tequila Patrón ESM with two prototypes for the WeatherTech SportsCar Championship.
 ESM ran the DPi until closing due to a lack of sponsorship in late 2018.
 CORE Autosport would purchase the ESM DPis and run them for the 2019 season.
 The program would not continue due to the retirement of team owner Jon Bennett.

+Ligier JS PX

+Revealed in 2021, the Ligier JS PX is an unrestricted track-day special based on the JS P217.
+Seemingly an evolution of the Onroak DPi, the JS PX utilizes a 3.8 liter V6 twin-turbo engine, yet developed to 825 hp.
+The chassis, suspension, and transmission are identical to the P217, though Ligier optimized ABS, TC, and ECU systems using input from Olivier Pla.
+A similarly large front panel to that of the Nissan DPi is utilized, with an extended nose and a copycat element directly under it.
+The PX retains single canards on each side like the P217, in place of the DPi's dual-canard setup on each side.
+While the enlarged cooling duct from the DPi used to cool the NISMO VR38DETT is present, the side panels see simplification in the form of removal of a turning vane.

+The car would be featured as the main protagonist's Le Mans entry in the 2023 film Gran Turismo, complete with a racing livery with PlayStation and NISMO sponsorship, further proving relevance to the DPi racecar.